Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Contraction Theory for Learned Models

 \end{proof}

-Theorem~\ref{Thm:neurallander} implies that the control synthesis algorithms via contraction theory, including robust control of Theorems~\ref{Thm:CV-STEM} and \ref{Thm:ccm_cvstem} (CV-STEM), learning-based robust control of Theorems~\ref{Thm:NCMstability1}, \ref{Thm:NCMstability2}--\ref{Thm:ncm_ccm_clf}, and~\ref{Thm:lagros_stability} (NCM, LAG-ROS), can be enhanced to provide explicit robustness and stability guarantees even for systems partially modeled by DNNs that depend nonlinearly on $u$. \begin{example} Let us consider the following Lagrangian system of Example~\ref{ex:lag_metric} perturbed externally by unknown control non-affine residual disturbance:
+Theorem~\ref{THM:Thm:neurallander} implies that the control synthesis algorithms via contraction theory, including robust control of Theorems~\ref{THM:Thm:CV-STEM} and \ref{THM:Thm:ccm_cvstem} (CV-STEM), learning-based robust control of Theorems~\ref{THM:Thm:NCMstability1}, \ref{THM:Thm:NCMstability2}--\ref{THM:Thm:ncm_ccm_clf}, and~\ref{THM:Thm:lagros_stability} (NCM, LAG-ROS), can be enhanced to provide explicit robustness and stability guarantees even for systems partially modeled by DNNs that depend nonlinearly on $u$. \begin{example}{Lagrangian Systems with Learned Residuals}{ex:neural_lander} Let us consider the following Lagrangian system of Example~\ref{EX:ex:lag_metric} perturbed externally by unknown control non-affine residual disturbance:

-where $x=[\mathtt{q}^{\top},\dot{\mathtt{q}}^{\top}]^{\top}$ and the other variables are as given in Example~\ref{ex:lag_metric}.
-Using the result of Theorem~\ref{Thm:neurallander}, we can design a discrete-time nonlinear controller by augmenting the exponentially stabilizing controller of Example~\ref{ex:lag_metric} with a learned residual part $r_L(x,u)$ as follows:
+where $x=[\mathtt{q}^{\top},\dot{\mathtt{q}}^{\top}]^{\top}$ and the other variables are as given in Example~\ref{EX:ex:lag_metric}.
+Using the result of Theorem~\ref{THM:Thm:neurallander}, we can design a discrete-time nonlinear controller by augmenting the exponentially stabilizing controller of Example~\ref{EX:ex:lag_metric} with a learned residual part $r_L(x,u)$ as follows:

-where $\dot{\mathtt{q}}_r=\dot{\mathtt{q}}_d(t)-\Lambda(t)(\mathtt{q}-\mathtt{q}_d(t))$, $\mathcal{K}: \mathbb{R}_{\geq 0}\mapsto\mathbb{R}^{n\times n}$, $\Lambda: \mathbb{R}_{\geq 0}\mapsto\mathbb{R}^{n\times n}$, and $(\mathtt{q}_d,\dot{\mathtt{q}}_d)$ is the target trajectory of the state $(\mathtt{q},\dot{\mathtt{q}})$, and $\mathcal{K},\Lambda \succ 0$ are control gain matrices (design parameters).
+where $\dot{\mathtt{q}}_r=\dot{\mathtt{q}}_d(t)-\Lambda(t)(\mathtt{q}-\mathtt{q}_d(t))$, $\mathcal{K}: \mathbb{R}_{\geq 0}\rightarrow\mathbb{R}^{n\times n}$, $\Lambda: \mathbb{R}_{\geq 0}\rightarrow\mathbb{R}^{n\times n}$, and $(\mathtt{q}_d,\dot{\mathtt{q}}_d)$ is the target trajectory of the state $(\mathtt{q},\dot{\mathtt{q}})$, and $\mathcal{K},\Lambda \succ 0$ are control gain matrices (design parameters).
 Again, note that $\dot{\mathcal{H}}-2\mathcal{C}$ is skew-symmetric with $\mathcal{H} \succ 0$ by construction.
-This gives us the following closed-loop virtual system of a smooth path $q(\mu,t)$ parameterized by $\mu \in [0,1]$, which has $q(\mu=0,t)=\dot{\mathtt{q}}_r$ and $q(\mu=1,t)=\dot{\mathtt{q}}$ as its particular solutions as in Example~\ref{ex:lag_metric}, but now with non-zero perturbation due to $r(x,u)$:
+This gives us the following closed-loop virtual system of a smooth path $q(\mu,t)$ parameterized by $\mu \in [0,1]$, which has $q(\mu=0,t)=\dot{\mathtt{q}}_r$ and $q(\mu=1,t)=\dot{\mathtt{q}}$ as its particular solutions as in Example~\ref{EX:ex:lag_metric}, but now with non-zero perturbation due to $r(x,u)$:

-After some algebra as in the proof of Theorem~\ref{Thm:neurallander}, we can show that
+After some algebra as in the proof of Theorem~\ref{THM:Thm:neurallander}, we can show that